bigjason/semver/README.md

 _Semantic version handling for Scala/Scala.js._

 ## Status
 **In active development.
-Hope to have 1.0 published somewhere before the end of 2016**.
+Hope to have 1.0 published somewhere in early 2017**.

 ## Licence
 [Apache 2.0]